SUYASHSINGH7985/mywebsite/README.md

 - A personal space to introduce myself and my future plans.

 ![About Animation](https://media.giphy.com/media/l0MYrqVqhtLnlpUjm/giphy.gif)
-*This GIF shows a nice and simple loading animation, a common feature in web design.*
+*This GIF represents a common loading animation used in web design.*

 ---